 - Are UTM parameters case sensitive?

-- Why are UTM parameters named as such?
+- Why are UTM codes named as such?

 - Does UTM tagging work if only one UTM parameter (say, utm_medium) is entered?